rolling-scopes/site/readme/image-optimization/image-optimization.md

 For faster loading, developers use modern `WebP` images and `lazy loading`.
 This means images only download when they appear on screen.

-Our motivation is that developers shouldn't think about any trivial performance optimization and focus on his more important job.
+Our motivation is that developers shouldn't think about trivial performance optimization and focus on more important work.

-Therefore we introduced an automated image optimization technique that will produce all the necessary work by himself.
+Therefore we introduced an automated image optimization technique that will produce all the necessary work by itself.
 The optimizations are performed in a super simple way:

-🎉 Developers are using our brand new component API `<Image />`.
+🎉 Developers should use our brand new component API `<Image />`.
 That will perform all the necessary optimizations automatically.

 ### ⚠️ The only thing that developer must to watch closely
 Is that the images that will be loaded on the start screen - must be loaded with `high priority`, that means that for such images **we need to disable lazy loading**, because it makes no sense to load them lazily 🤷‍♂️, and will produce performance drop.